Medical Guardian Review 2023

 MGMove Setup

-Our MGMove package arrived at my grandma’s house with a black smartwatch, an adjustable watchband, a charging station, and a charging cord.
+Our MGMove package arrived at my grandma’s house containing a black smartwatch, an adjustable watchband, a charging station, and a charging cord.
 Before you test the system, Medical Guardian recommends fully charging the watch, which takes about two hours.
-The smartwatch supports wireless charging, so, I simply placed the watch on the charging station so that the prongs on the back of the watch and the charging station lined up.
+The smartwatch supports wireless charging, so I simply placed the watch on the charging station so that the prongs on the back of the watch and the charging station lined up.

 Once it was done charging, my grandma strapped on the watch and held down the black button on the side of the watch for 20 seconds to power it up.
 The watch’s home screen displayed the time and date, along with four other icons: a step tracker, weather app, SOS help button, and test button.